-The noise analysis identified 26 Noise Study Areas (NSA) containing a total of 712 potential noise sensitive sites.
-A set of project aerials illustrating the entire corridor, the NSAs, all representative receptors, and the analyzed sites are included in Appendix D.
+The noise analysis identified 26 Noise Study Areas (NSA) containing 714 potential noise sensitive sites.
+A set of project aerials illustrating the entire corridor, the NSAs, all representative receptors, and the analyzed sites are included in Appendix D. Sites and communities not specifically identified in Appendix D are not within the project limits or are located at too great a distance from the roadway to be impacted; thus, were not included in the study.

-- Appendix D1: Segment #429-154 NSA's 1 thru 7 290 sites - Appendix D2: Segment #429-152 NSA's 8 thru 17 192 sites - Appendix D3: Segment #429-153 NSA's 18 thru 26 230 sites
+- Appendix D1: Segment #429-154 NSA's 1 thru 7 292 sites - Appendix D2: Segment #429-152 NSA's 8 thru 17 192 sites - Appendix D3: Segment #429-153 NSA's 18 thru 26 230 sites